Green Eggs and Ham: Legacy

 Many parodies of Green Eggs and Ham have been created, including a rap song by Moxy Früvous and a sketch on Saturday Night Live featuring the minister Jesse Jackson reading the book during a sermon.

 Green Eggs and Ham has been adapted into stage and television versions.
 In 1973, it was adapted as an animated television special alongside The Sneetches and The Zax.
 Originally titled Dr. Seuss on the Loose, the special was later renamed Green Eggs and Ham and Other Stories.
 Voice actor and ventriloquist Paul Winchell portrayed both Sam-I-Am and the unnamed character.
 The book was adapted as a video game for the Game Boy Advance, Dr. Seuss' Green Eggs and Ham, published by NewKidCo and released on November 17, 2003.
 A television adaptation was released by Netflix in 2019, also titled Green Eggs and Ham.
 It stars Adam DeVine as Sam-I-Am, a wanted criminal posing as a wildlife protector, and Michael Douglas as the unnamed character, a failed inventor who is given the name Guy-Am-I for the series.
 The show introduces new characters, settings, and plots independently from the book.
-The mouse (named Squeaky and voiced by Daveed Diggs), fox (named Michael and voiced by Tracy Morgan), and goat (voiced by John Torturro) are appear as recurring or guest characters.
+The mouse (named Squeaky and voiced by Daveed Diggs), fox (named Michael and voiced by Tracy Morgan), and goat (voiced by John Turturro) all appear as recurring or guest characters.
 A graphic novel Green Eggs and Ham Take a Hike, released on January 7, 2025, is written and illustrated by James Kochalka.
 In the graphic novel, the unnamed character's name is Walter.